emaloney/MBToolbox/README.md

 # Mockingbird Toolbox

-The Mockingbird Toolbox is a set of general-use utility code for iOS.
-The Toolbox represents the lowest-level module in the Mockingbird open-source project from Gilt Groupe.
+The Mockingbird Toolbox is a set of general-purpose utility code for use in iOS applications.

+The Toolbox is the lowest-level module in the Mockingbird open-source project from Gilt Groupe.

 ## Highlights